 A user, OAGADx, logs in as an OAGi admin.

 OAGADx deactivate ENTa.
 (Maybe an email should be sent out to the email address on file).
-(Assertion #1)
+(Assertion #1) (Pass, but the warning message in a pop-up dialog is incorrect; The context category will be permanently removed.)

 OAGADx logs out.

 A user with an ENTa admin role tries to log in with that role.
 Verify that the system does not allow.
-(Assertion #2)
+(Assertion #2) (Pass, but the warning message is incorrect; Invalid username or password)

 A user with an ENTa end user roles tries to log in with that role.
 Verify that the system does not allow.
-(Assertion #2)
+(Assertion #2) (Pass)

 OAGADx logs in as an OAGi admin.

 OAGADx reactivate ENTa tenant.
-(Assertion #4)
+(Assertion #4) (Pass)

 OAGADx logs out.

 Verify that a user with an ENTa admin role can log in with that role.
-(Assertion #5)
+(Assertion #5) (Fail.
+After re-activate an enterprise, it doesn’t recover user roles automatically.)

 Verify that a user with an ENTa end user role can log in with that role.
-(Assertion #5)
+(Assertion #5) (Fail)

 Test assertions: